-There are elements of uncertainty in the statistics.
+The statistics carry uncertainty.
 The sources of uncertainty and their consequences are described in section 2.2 Sources of uncertainty.

-As of April 2005, a GREG estimator has been used in the estimation process.
-Uncertainty figures associated with the estimations are presented in basic tables and in Statistics Sweden's Statistical Database.
-The results from the LFS presented in the basic tables carry some uncertainty because they consist of estimations based on a sample of the Swedish population.
-Random uncertainty in an estimation that is primarily due to sampling error can be expressed with an uncertainty figure, which is calculated using standard deviations.
+As of April 2005, a Generalised Regression Estimator (GREG estimator) has been used in the estimation process.
+Uncertainty figures associated with the estimations are presented in basic tables and in the Statistical Database.
+The results from the LFS carry some uncertainty because for instance they consist of estimations based on a sample of the Swedish population.
+Random uncertainty in an estimation, which is primarily due to sampling error, sample uncertainty, can be expressed with an uncertainty figure, which is calculated using standard deviations.

-Using an uncertainty figure enables forming an opinion of the estimation uncertainty and whether month-on-month or year-on-year differences are random or statistically significant.
+Using an uncertainty figure enables forming an opinion of the estimation uncertainty and whether differences over time are random or statistically significant.
 If the difference is greater than the uncertainty figure, it is said that the change is statistically significant; in other cases it is said that the difference is within the statistical margin of error - that is, it is random.

-To make it easier to judge the accuracy of estimations and to determine whether changes over time are statistically significant, uncertainty figures are presented for all basic tables.
-The compilation of tables consists of three parts: the first part contains uncertainty figures for level estimations, the second part contains uncertainty figures for the change between consecutive months (for example the change between January and February of the same year) and the third part contains uncertainty figures for year-on-year changes.
+To make it easier to judge the accuracy of estimations and to determine whether changes over time are statistically significant, uncertainty figures are presented for all basic tables in the LFS.
+The compilation of tables consists of three parts: the first part contains uncertainty figures for level estimations, the second part contains uncertainty figures for the change between consecutive months (for example the change between January and February of the same year) and the third part contains uncertainty figures for changes over a one-year horizon.
 The table numbering in each of the three parts is consistent with that used in the basic tables, see the table of contents for the basic table concerned.